Home

 Castle Leslie in County Monaghan, Northern Ireland is a beautiful castle said to be haunted by Norman Leslie who died in battle during World War I.

 Charleville Castle is in Tullamore, County Offaly, in the East Coast and Midlands Region.
 It is said to qualify as one of Ireland's real haunted castles.
 It is haunted not only by the ghost of its former owner, but also by druids buried on the grounds and by a little girl who fell to her death from a high staircase.
-When I visited the castle, some investigators of paranormal activity were setting up their equipment to detect the spirits.
+When I visited the castle, some investigators of paranormal activity were setting up their equipment to detect spirits.

 Clonony Castle (link opens in a new window) is in Birr, County Offaly, in the East Coast and Midlands Region.
 It is near the Shannon River and has shown a ghostly figure of a man in one of its towers.